Do you want to do Articleship at big 4 accounting firms? You’re not alone. This is a dream of every aspiring CA student.

 - One must make sure he has done enough background research about the firm where he /she is appearing for an interview.

-- Here we are tested on our technical knowledge.
+- Here they test our technical knowledge.

-- Interview Dressing for boys should include decent formals including a tie
+- Interview Dressing for boys should include decent formals including a tie.

 This is all that I learned in the 3 years of my articleship.

 Looking back today I feel this was the best part of my career as it taught me great life lessons which I would have never ever learned had I chosen my comfort zone.